 - The calculations used for Cp and Cpk in cell S3.

 Notes about changing the # of bars and class width

-- You can also change the number of bars used on the chart by changing either the number of bars field OR the class width field in the Histdata sheet.
+- Note that you can change the number of bars used on the chart by changing either the number of bars field OR the class width field in the Histdata sheet.
 Note: if you want an exact number of bars, use the class width field.
 Change the class width in small increments until you get the number of bars desired.

 If you change the number of bars, you may need to copy and paste the formulas down to new cells:

 Then go to the Histogram chart and see if it is still centered on the page.
 In this example, we changed the number of bars from 10 to 20.
 After the change the chart looks like this:

 - Next, we need to update the Source Data the chart is graphing.
 Click on Chart, Source Data:

 - Excel will open a window with the source data definitions in the Histdata sheet.
 To update the source data, click on the name of the series and then Edit.

 In step 9, we copied formulas down to row 44 before we started getting bars with zero values, so we need to change all references to row 26 to 44 in the series window.